 - 1 cup water

-- Beat cream cheese, butter and icing sugar together until smooth.
+- Beat cream cheese, butter and icing sugar together with a mixer until smooth.
 Set aside.

 - Spread pecans and coconut on the bottom of the baking pan.

 - In a large bowl, stir together cake mix, water, eggs, oil and sweetened condensed milk.
 Pour into baking pan.

 - Bake for 40 minutes.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.